koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 ```
 ## Alternatives

-**kidled**: an open source cold memory collection solution.
+**kidled**: kidled, an open source cold memory collection solution, is used by Anolis OS.

 https://github.com/alibaba/cloud-kernel/blob/linux-next/Documentation/vm/kidled.rst

-**kstaled**: Michel's patch was developed on a early kernel version 3.0 and was similar to kidled. kstable also use /sys/kernel/mm/kstaled/scan_seconds and export idle_page_stats file.
+**kstaled**:  kstaled  is used by google linux kernel .It was designed by Michel.
+Michel's patch was developed on a early kernel version 3.0 and was similar to kidled. kstable also use /sys/kernel/mm/kstaled/scan_seconds and export idle_page_stats file.
 But kidled did not cherry pick the original kstaled's patch directly and made improvements. (e.g. design use_hierarchy ).

 But I did not see the /sys/kernel/mm/kstaled/scan_seconds in ubuntu 18 and 20 image.
-Perhaps kstaled is on google linux kernel.
+Perhaps

 https://lwn.net/Articles/459269/